-The Methodology Handbook is a foundational tool for young individuals interested in Cultural Entrepreneurship.
+Methodology Handbook The is foundational tool for young individuals interested in Cultural Entrepreneurship.
 It provides essential knowledge and skills needed to navigate and succeed in the cultural and creative industries.
 There is specific information on the cultural sector of each of the FACE partner countries, in case a young person would like to grasp an idea of the situation and the different existing policies.
-However, the Methodology Handbook is not limited to mere information.
-In fact, it includes case-studies as examples of good practices identified in Cyprus, Greece, Italy and Belgium.
-It also includes a Management Guide that serves as a step by step guide for the creation of a cultural enterprise, integrating sustainable practices too.
+However, Methodology Handbook is not limited to mere information.
+In fact, it includes case-studies as examples of good practices identified in Cyprus, Greece, Italy Belgium.
+It also includes Management Guide that serves as a step by step guide for the creation of a cultural integrating enterprise, sustainable practices too.